alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 ## Lifecycle of service subdomains

-If your service should need to wind down for any reason, the following MUST be put in place to ensure continued useful service and information for users:
+If your service should need to wind down for any reason, you MUST ensure continued useful service and information for users by:

-* SSL MUST continue to be enabled
+* continuing to use SSL
-* You MUST serve a redirect from your service to the GOV.UK start page
+* serving a redirect from your service to the GOV.UK start page

 For services that have been live for less than 6 months, you MUST continue to do the above for the remainder of a year total.
 For services live longer than that you MUST continue to do the above for a further 12 months or until the expiry of the current SSL certificate, whichever comes first.